-Our solid financial position
+► Our solid financial position

-BTS has a positive net cash position, and a solidity of 69 percent.
+BTS has a positive net cash position, and a strong solidity of 63 percent.

-Outlook
+➤ Outlook

-BTS for 20 years has demonstrated a capability to grow organically, while maintaining good profit levels.
-Today, we are the world leader in our field, with substantial opportunities to continue our growth.
-The result before taxes for 2014 is expected to be significantly better than last year.
+BTS has during 20 years demonstrated a capability to grow organically, always maintaining good profit levels.
+Today, we are world leader in our field, with substantial opportunities to continue our growth.
+The result before taxes for 2013 is expected to be better than last year.

-Stockholm, April 2014
+Stockholm, April 2013